 All Hands Deck Covers

 This project is an ongoing collaboration with Square's Comms Design team.
 We designed a new deck for the company all hands.
 My cover illustrations demonstrate how Square's products live in the real world in abstract ways.
-Each cover represents a different season, which we then switch quarterly.
-Summer, Autumn, Winter, with Spring coming soon.
+Each cover represents a different season, which we then switch quarterly: Summer, Autumn, Winter, and Spring.

 Tools in practice